|These features are topical for Cinegy Air only.|

 As well as distributing timecode, Cinegy Playout can also provide details of the current on-air item, as well as some number of currently cued items (along with their subtitle ID).
 This event, configurable as an interval-based event, provides subtitle systems with time to prepare for any subsequent playlist-oriented secondary events.

-Subtitle control should be implemented as a separated plug-in (driven by the secondary events).
+Subtitle control can be implemented by using Cinegy Subtitling Service or separate third-party plug-in (driven by the secondary events).

 |Refer to the dedicated API documentation about implementing Cinegy Playout event plug-ins.|

-The subtitles event generation is configurable via "Subtitle events" tab:
+The subtitles event generation is configurable via the "Subtitle events" tab:

-The EPG event generation can be configured identically on the "EPG events" tab.
+The EPG event generation can be configured identically in the "EPG events" tab.

 Select the "List event" option to enable configuration of event for updating the list of the next X items and indicating their status (on-air, cued), so that a subtitle system could load them in advance.